 How long does praline popcorn last?

-When stored in an airtight container, praline popcorn can last for up to two weeks without losing freshness.
+Stored in an airtight container , it can last up to two weeks without losing crispness .

 Is praline popcorn gluten-free?